Professor Emeritus Adrienne Gavin Co-founder and Honorary Director of the International Centre for Victorian Woman Writers

 Publications and research outputs

-Current research projects include The Child and Crime (co-authored with Andrew Humphries), work on Victorian crime fiction, and ongoing research on Anna Sewell and Black Beauty.
+Current research projects include The Child and Crime, work on Victorian crime fiction, and ongoing research on Anna Sewell and Black Beauty.
 With Carolyn Oulton she is co-editing the five-volume series of essay collections arising from the From Brontë to Bloomsbury project, and with Gabrielle Malcolm she is co-editing Mary Braddon’s memoir of childhood Before the Knowledge of Evil, which is held in the ICVWW’s Mary Braddon Archive.

 - Transport in British Fiction: Technologies of Movement, 1840-1940.
 Basingstoke: Palgrave Macmillan, 2015.
 Co-edited with Andrew Humphries.